 January 14, 2021

-Changzhou, China, 14th Jan, 2021 - UL, the global safety science leader, is pleased to announce that Trina Solar received UL's Environmental Product Declaration (EPD) certifications for its photovoltaic (PV) products, promoting transparency on their environmental impact.
+Changzhou, China, Jan.
+14, 2021 - UL, a global safety science leader, announced today that Trina Solar received UL's Environmental Product Declaration (EPD) certifications for its photovoltaic (PV) products, promoting transparency on their environmental impact.
 Trina Solar is the first solar technology manufacturer to receive EPDItaly certification through the Mutual Recognition Program between UL and ICMQ, founder of EPDItaly.
 An EPD discloses a product’s life cycle environmental impact and helps investors and owners of PV power plants identify sustainable products.

 Demand for renewable energy, such as solar power, is on the rise, especially in Europe and North America.
 The International Energy Agency estimated that by 2030, solar PV will meet one-third of electricity demand growth.
 The EPDs help Trina Solar gain competitiveness in the European market, where environmental sustainability considerations are increasingly part of the procurement process.